 When do suppliers become obligated?

 At specific times we will ask suppliers to provide information on their customer numbers and supply volumes.
-This is used to determine whether a supplier is going to be obligated for the next phase of ECO, and the size of their obligations if they are.
+This is used to determine whether a supplier is going to be obligated for the next phase of ECO, and, if applicable, the size of their obligations.